cal-itp/data-infra/airflow/README.md

 # Airflow

-The following folder contains the project level directory for all our Apache Airflow DAGs, which are deployed automatically to Google Cloud Composer from the `main` branch.
+The following folder contains the project level directory for all our [Apache Airflow](https://airflow.apache.org/) [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html).
+Airflow is an orchestration tool that we use to manage our raw data ingest.
+Airflow DAG tasks are scheduled at regular intervals to perform data processing steps, for example unzipping raw GTFS zipfiles and writing the contents out to Google Cloud Storage.

+Our DAGs are deployed automatically to Google Cloud Composer when a PR is merged into the `main` branch; see the section on deployment below for more information.

 ## Structure

 The DAGs for this project are stored and version controlled in the `dags` folder.
+Each DAG has its own `README` with further information about its specific purpose and considerations.
+We use [gusty](https://github.com/pipeline-tools/gusty) to simplify DAG management.

+Each DAG folder contains a [`METADATA.yml` file](https://github.com/pipeline-tools/gusty#metadata) that contains overall DAG settings, including the DAG's schedule (if any).

 The logs are stored locally in the `logs` folder.
 You should be unable to add files here but it is gitkeep'ed so that it is avaliable when testing and debugging.

-Finally, Airflow plugins can be found in `plugins`; this includes general utility functions as well as custom operator definitions.
+Finally, Airflow plugins can be found in `plugins`; this includes general utility functions as well as custom [operator](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/operators.html) definitions.

 ## Developing Locally

-This project is developed using docker and docker-compose.
-Before getting started, please make sure you have installed both on your system.
+This project is developed using Docker and docker-compose.
+Before getting started, please make sure you have [installed Docker on your system](https://docs.docker.com/get-docker/).

 First, if you're on linux, you'll need to make sure that the UID and GID of the container match, to do so, run